gpt4free/g4f.live/docs/interference-api.md

 **Notes:**
 - The `api_key` is required by the OpenAI Python library.
 If your provider does not require an API key, you can set it to `"secret"`.
 This value will be ignored by providers in G4F.
-- Replace `"http://localhost:1337/v1"` with the appropriate URL for your custom or local inference API.
+- Replace `"http://localhost:1337/v1"` with the appropriate URL for your custom or local interference API.

 ---